Infinite sumsets in $U^k(\Phi)$-uniform sets: Preliminaries

 \subsection{Furstenberg correspondence principle}

 In this section, We use the letter $I$ for a countable set of indices, where by \emph{countable} we include finite sets.
 We use a version of Furstenberg correspondence principle which slightly generalize \cite[Proposition 1, Chapter 22]{Host_Kra_nilpotent_structures_ergodic_theory:2018} from finitely many to countably many sequences $\phi_i \in \ell^{\infty}(\N)$ (see also \cite[section 4]{Host_Kra09}).
-This is specially relevant for \Cref{sec infinite uniform sets}.
 The proof is basically identical by noticing that if $c_i = \norm{\phi_i}_{\infty}$ then the space $\prod_{i \in I}(c_i \D)$ for $\D$ the unit disc in $\C$, is a compact metric space even when $I$ is infinite.

 \begin{proposition} Let $\phi_i \in \ell^{\infty}(\N)$ be a countable family of bounded sequences with $\norm{\phi_i}_{\infty} \leq C$ for some $C >0$ and every $i \in I$.
-Let $k \in \N$ and suppose that $\phi_i$ admits correlations along a F\o lner sequence $\Phi$ and that $\norm{\phi_i}_{U^k(\Phi)} =0$ for every $i \in I$.
+Let $k \in \N \cup \{ \infty\}$ and suppose that $\phi_i$ admits correlations along a F\o lner sequence $\Phi$ and that $\norm{\phi_i}_{U^k(\Phi)} =0$ for every $i \in I$.
 Then there exist an ergodic system $(X, \mu,T) $, a F\o lner sequence $\Psi $, a point $a \in \gen(\mu, \Psi)$ and continuous functions $f_i \in C(X)$ such that $\norm{f_i}_{U^k(X, \mu,T)} = 0 $ and

 \end{proposition}